Michigan Rental Agreement

 Michigan Landlord Tenant Laws

-• Warranty of Habitability – Michigan landlords must provide certain features essential to basic health and safety like heat, plumbing, electricity, and sound structural elements.
-Landlords must repair any issues within a reasonable time after proper notice from the tenant.
+• Warranty of Habitability – Michigan landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
+Landlords must repair any issues within a reasonable time after proper notice.
 Failure to repair lets a tenant sue the landlord, terminate the lease, withhold rent into court escrow, or repair and deduct from the rent.

-• Evictions – Michigan allows tenants to be evicted from their units if they fail to pay rent (7-day notice), commit an illegal act (24-hour notice), or violate the lease (30-day notice).
-The nature of the offense is the major determinant of how long evictions take in Michigan.
+• Evictions – Michigan allows eviction if tenants fail to pay rent (7-day notice), commit an illegal act (24-hour notice), or violate the lease (30-day notice).
+The nature of the offense determines how long evictions take in Michigan.

-• Security Deposits – Michigan caps security deposits at a maximum of 1.5 times the value of rent.
-Upon lease termination, landlords have 30 days to return any unused portion of a security deposit to the tenant.
+• Security Deposits – Michigan limits security deposits to a maximum of 1.5 times the rent.
+When a lease ends, landlords must return any unused portion of a tenant’s deposit within 30 days.

-• Lease Termination – Michigan lets tenants terminate a month-to-month lease with 30 days of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, domestic abuse, or an agreement between the landlord and tenant.
+• Lease Termination – Michigan lets tenants end a month-to-month lease with 30 days of advance notice.
+Terminating a fixed-term lease usually requires active military duty, landlord harassment, uninhabitable property, domestic abuse, or an agreement between the landlord and tenant.

-• Rent Increases and Fees – Michigan doesn’t set a cap on the amount or frequency of a rent increase, nor do landlords have to provide any particular amount of advance notice.
+• Rent Increases and Fees – Michigan doesn’t limit the amount or frequency of a rent increase or specify an advance notice requirement.
 Rent increases cannot occur during the lease term.
-There are likewise no regulations on fees, except for returned check fees.
+There are no regulations on late fees, except returned check fees.
 These are capped at $25 (paid within 7 days) or $35 (paid after 7 days but within 30 days).

-• Settling Legal Disputes – Michigan allows landlord-tenant disputes in its small claims courts, as long as the amount in controversy is under $5,000.
-Small claims is not allowed to hear eviction cases.
-Most landlord-tenant issues have a six-year statute of limitations in Michigan.
+• Settling Legal Disputes – Michigan lets small claims courts hear landlord-tenant disputes, as long as the amount in controversy is under $5,000.
+Small claims courts can’t hear eviction cases.
+Most landlord-tenant issues have a six-year statute of limitations.

 To learn more about landlord tenant laws in Michigan, click here.